 Categories

-Qihengxing Plant Universal rRNA Removal Kit——Plant Sample LncRNA-seq Solution
+Qihengxing Plant Universal rRNA Removal Kit - Plant Sample LncRNA-seq Solution

-LncRNA was initially considered to be the "noise" of genome transcription, a byproduct of RNA polymerase II transcription, and had no biological function.
+LncRNAs were initially considered "noise" in genomic transcription, byproducts of RNA polymerase II transcription with no biological function.
 In 1984, the first eukaryotic lncRNA, H19, was discovered in mice.
-It was 2.3 kb in length and highly expressed during embryonic development.
-Since then, more and more studies have shown that lncRNA plays an important role in many life activities, and lncRNA has begun to attract widespread attention.
+The 2.3 kb gene is highly expressed during embryonic development.
+Since then, a growing body of research has demonstrated the crucial role of lncRNAs in numerous biological processes, and lncRNAs have begun to attract widespread attention.

 Figure 1: Classification of LncRNAs based on their relationship with protein-coding genes Classification of LncRNAs